alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Example: deactivate a user
 We want to deactivate a user given an `id` from an HTTP request (received as a **string**, parsed to an `int`).[^id]

+> **Note:** I’m using an HTTP API purely as a boundary example. `Result` isn’t “for HTTP” — it’s for any place you want explicit, composable success/failure (CLI commands, message handlers, background jobs, UI workflows, etc.).

 We'll use the same `Error` payload from earlier (this is **not** part of `Result` itself).

 ```csharp